Pediatric Bone Marrow/Stem Cell Transplant and Cell Therapy

 - Survival rates among the best in the nation.

 - A caring staff and an environment built just for children.

 - Housing support for patients and families who live outside the Portland area.

-- Doctors and scientists who work in partnership with the OHSU Knight Cancer Institute to devise new therapies.
+- Doctors and scientists who are part of the OHSU Knight Cancer Institute and working to devise new therapies.